PhuongThanhNP/Dashboard-Diary/README.md

 # Dashboard Dairy Goods Sales Performance
-The automatic dashboard uploaded on GitHub has some errors; download the file to see more details
+The automatic dashboard raw on GitHub has some errors; download the file to see more details